joshbnntt/peripeteia/readme.md

 1. Make sure you push your changes to your origin using:

 ```
-git add -A
+git add .
-git commit -m "a relevant message to let everyone know what you changed"
+git commit -m "A relevant message to let everyone know what you changed"
 git push origin whatever-you-want-to-name-the-branch
 ```